halprez/cobana/README.md

 - Plain-language explanation ("What is this?")
 - Business impact ("Why it matters")
 - Specific recommendations ("What to do")
+- **Relative file paths** from codebase root with module name highlight
 - File paths and line numbers for issues

 ## Requirements